 A team of two debaters proposes a specific plan to accomplish the goal stated in the resolution while another team of two debaters opposes the plan and/or the resolution.
 This form of debate simulates argumentation in a legislative body.

-The United States Federal Government should significantly reform its policy regarding convicted prisoners under federal jurisdiction.
+The United States Federal Government should significantly reform its import and/or export policy within the bounds of international trade.